-Strong quarter from J&J as some operations return to normal
+Strong Q2 from J&J as pandemic-hit sales, profit recover

 Johnson & Johnson said it expects adjusted full-year earnings in the range of $9.60 to $9.70 per share, up from its April forecast of $9.42 to $9.57.
 It expects revenue in the range of $93.8 billion to $94.6 billion, up from $90.6 billion to $91.6 billion.

-Company shares edged higher before the opening bell Wednesday.
+Company shares edged up 1% to $170.11 before the opening bell Wednesday.

 Follow Linda A. Johnson on Twitter: @LindaJ_on Pharma